Nuitka/Nuitka-website/site/user-documentation/user-manual.rst

-   -  **Anaconda Python is supported:** The Anaconda distribution is making special adaptations for some ``conda`` packages that lead to errors and might have to be reported as issues, such that special treatment can be added.
+   -  **Anaconda Python is supported:** The Anaconda distribution is making special adaptations for some ``conda`` packages that lead to errors and might have to be reported as issues, such that special treatment can needed, but we add them as soon as they are reported.

    -  **Python from Microsoft Store**: Don't download Python from **Microsoft Store**, as it doesn't work properly.